-The learning methods used are classification and regression trees (\texttt{rpart}: \cite{rpart}), random forest (\texttt{ranger}: \cite{ranger}), XGBoost (\texttt{xgboost}: \cite{xgboost}), and logistic and linear regression with \glqq elastic net\grqq{} regularization (\texttt{glmnet}: \cite{glmnet}).
-Table \ref{lrnTab} lists the considered hyperparameters and corresponding search spaces for each learning method.
-Here, for \texttt{rpart}, the parameter \texttt{maxdepth} denotes the maximum allowed depth of the tree and \texttt{cp} denotes the complexity parameter, which specifies by how much a split must contribute to the improvement of the fit so that the corresponding subtree is not pruned.
-For the Random Forest (\texttt{ranger}), \texttt{mtry} describes the number of variables randomly drawn as split candidates, and \texttt{sample.fraction} and \texttt{replace} describe the fraction of observations used for each tree model and whether or not they are drawn with replacement.
-For \texttt{xgboost}, \texttt{nrounds} denotes the maximum number of iterations, \texttt{eta} the learning rate, and \texttt{max\textunderscore depth} the maximum depth of the trees used.
-For \texttt{glmnet}, \texttt{alpha} regulates the mixture parameter of the Elastic Net regularization and \texttt{lambda} the degree of penalization.
-For the remaining hyperparameters of the individual methods, which are not subject of the optimization, the respective default settings are used.
+As ML algorithms, we used decision trees from the \texttt{R}-package \texttt{rpart} \cite{rpart}, random forest from the \texttt{ranger} package \cite{ranger}, XGBoost from the \texttt{xgboost} package \cite{xgboost}, as well as elastic net linear regression from the \texttt{glmnet} package \cite{glmnet}.
+Table~\ref{lrnTab} lists the considered hyperparameters and corresponding search spaces for each learning method.
+Here, for decision trees (\texttt{rpart}), \texttt{cp} denotes the complexity parameter which specifies by how much a split must contribute to the improvement of the fit so that the corresponding sub-tree is not pruned.
+Moreover, the parameter \texttt{maxdepth} denotes the maximum tree depth.
+For the random forest, \texttt{mtry} describes the number of variables randomly drawn as split candidates, and \texttt{sample.fraction} and \texttt{replace} describe the fraction of observations used for each tree model and whether or not they are drawn with replacement.
+For XGBoost, \texttt{nrounds} denotes the maximum number of iterations, \texttt{eta} the learning rate, and \texttt{max\textunderscore depth} the maximum depth of the trees used.
+For the elastic net linear regression, \texttt{alpha} regulates the mixture parameter of the elastic net regularization and \texttt{lambda} the degree of penalization.
+For the remaining hyperparameters of the individual methods, which are not subject of the optimization, the respective default settings were used.

-All calculations and simulations in this work are performed in \texttt{R} (version 3.6.3; \cite{R2020}).
-For any aspects of the machine learning process, i.e. model fitting, validation, tuning, etc., the \texttt{R} package \texttt{mlr} \citep{mlr} is used, which provides a unified interface for running machine learning experiments in \texttt{R}.

-Simulation of the error measures is performed as follows: For each combination of data set and machine learning method, ten random parameter settings are generated and validated using 1\,000 resampling iterations, where Bootstraping is used as resampling strategy.
-The same data set partitions $(D_k^{\text{train}}, D_k^{\text{test}})$ are used for each data set and learning procedure.
-The error measures considered are Mean Misclassification Error (\texttt{MMCE}) in the classification case and MSE in the regression case, hence, 1\,000 observations of the value of the loss function are calculated for each setting.